Entanglement Entropy of the Gross-Neveu Model: Entanglement Entropy Calculations for the Gross-Neveu Model

 \section{Entanglement Entropy Calculations for the Gross-Neveu Model}

 In this section, we will compute the variational approximation to the entanglement entropy of the Gross-Neveu model on the half-line.
-Recall that the entanglement entropy for the ground state of a free fermion field of mass $m$ in $1+1$ dimensions on the half-line is \cite{Solo1}
+Recall that the entanglement entropy for the ground state of $N$ free fermions field of mass $m$ in $1+1$ dimensions on the half-line is \cite{Solo1}

 where $\varepsilon$ is our short-distance cutoff.
 We will ignore the $\mathcal{O}(m^2 \varepsilon^2)$ corrections which go to zero as $\varepsilon \to 0$.
 The free fermion entanglement entropy can be derived in a wide variety of ways, including using the heat kernel method.